-The project includes the removal of 12 trees, including four significant trees consisting of one Walnut tree (12 inches dbh), two American elm trees (12 inches and 25 inches dbh), and one Mexican fan palm tree (26 inches dbh) located throughout the property, primarily on proposed Parcel A. The proposed tree removals are requested due to interference with proposed residential development on proposed Parcel A and/or poor health as described in an arborist report prepared by Kevin Kielty, dated February 21, 2019.
-Replacement trees would be required to mitigate the loss of significant trees at a 1:1 ratio, minimum 15-gallon size stock.
+The project includes the removal of 12 trees, including four significant trees consisting of one Walnut tree (12 inches dbh), two American elm trees (12 inches and 25 inches dbh), and one Mexican fan palm tree (26 inches dbh) located throughout the property, primarily on proposed Parcel A. The proposed tree removals are requested due to interference with proposed residential development on proposed Parcel A and/or poor health as described in an arborist report prepared by Kevin Kielty, dated February 21,

+2019.
+Replacement trees would be required to mitigate the loss of significant trees at a 1:1 ratio, minimum 24-inch box size, see Section B for further discussion.
 Additionally, as required under the County's Significant Tree Ordinance, a tree protection pre-site inspection will be required to ensure that all trees to remain are adequately protected prior to the start of any grading and/or construction activity.